questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

   src="/img/blog/2020-10-16/option-payoff-probability-value.png"
 />

-Because of its log-normal nature, the distribution is skewed to the left.
-The mode (the highest point on the distribution, at around 10 mph) is lower than the mean (13 mph in the above).

-Now that we are familiar with this representation, we can play with the parameters to get a quick grasp on the pricing dynamics.
+We can play with our two parameters to get a grasp on the pricing dynamics.
-Let's first vary the expected average speed and observe the effect on the distribution and expected option value:
+Here is how the average speed changes the distribution and expected option value:

 <img
   alt="A chart showing how distribution of outcomes and value change with the expected mean"